eugenedakin/Steganography-Compare/README.md

 Instructions:

 Run the program in Xojo 2022 r1.1
-- Press the Load Original button and load the original (300bx300b-72dpi.png) picture
+- Press the Load Original button and load the original (300bx300b-72dpi.png) picture.
-- Press the Load Blended Pic button and load the picture that may have been altered through steganography
+- Press the Load Blended Pic button and load the picture that may have been altered through steganography.
-- Press Perform Analysis button to compare the two pictures
+- Press Perform Analysis button to compare the two pictures.

 An article was written in xDev (xdevmag.com) Issue 20.6 (Nov/Dec 2022) that describes the Xojo code.
 This is a great journey using pictures to compare pictures which may have been altered through steganography.